distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 In the decision-market form of InfoFi, markets can instead use a sufficiently short trading interval and read the conditional comparison at the decision cutoff.
 MetaDAO, for example, describes a three-day conditional trading period.
 Over a short enough interval, exogenous asset-price movement is negligible relative to proposal-related repricing, so a trader can simply take an unhedged position in the conditional market they believe is wrong.
 Ceteris paribus, AI agents make this approximation more practical by analysing information and updating prices faster.

 Under those conditions, a dedicated impact future has no clear role.
 It becomes useful if evaluation must remain open long enough for unrelated asset movement to become material.
-It isolates the event spread during that longer pre-decision period, but it cannot continue after the decision makes one outcome unrealised, solve decision-selection bias, or make the counterfactual observable.
+It isolates the event spread during that longer pre-decision period, but it cannot continue after the decision makes one outcome unrealised, hence can not provide traders with proposal-specific exposure beyond the decision deadline.

 ## The first design: make both outcome legs settle